unifiedjs/unifiedjs.github.io/doc/learn/build-a-syntax-tree.md

 ---
 group: recipe
 index: 8
-title: Building a content syntax tree
+title: Build a syntax tree
 description: How to build content with syntax trees
 tags:
+  - unist
   - mdast
   - hast
   - xast
-  - builder
-  - hyperscript
-  - jsx
-  - typescript
 author: Christian Murphy
 authorGithub: ChristianMurphy
 published: 2020-06-09
 modified: 2020-06-15
 ---

-## How to build syntax tree
+## How to build a syntax tree

 It’s often useful to build new (fragments of) syntax trees when adding or replacing content.